 To understand how to wire a doorbell chime you can’t skip understanding the concept of the transformer.
 Doorbells need a lower voltage to work properly.
 And so, they can’t be connected with your home’s electrical system directly.
 That’s when the transformer enters the chat.

 This part basically wires into your home’s electrical system.
 And it allows the connection of chime and push-button at a lower voltage.
 The part usually resides within an inconspicuous location inside an electrical junction box.
 It can be inside or outside of your home.
-There are screw terminals here that connect to chime and push button via wires.
+There are screw terminals here that connect to the chime and push button via wires.

 Also, you see the ground, neutral and hot wires with a transformer.
 These wires will connect the transformer to your main electrical system.
 The ground goes with green, neutral fits with white and hot wire meets black for proper wiring.